IainJackson90/pp4-holiday-dreams/README.md

 ## Known Bugs

-1. The Hero image might have too mush hight on smaller devices
+1. The Hero image might have too much higher on smaller devices
 2. The Post on the home page are big (not sure if I like it that way or if I want to change it, if I had a user base audience this could be reviewed)
 3. When a user leaves a comment and refreshes the page web browser it will duplicate there comment
+4. Django admin panel the post model, experience field and the about model, body field the summernote text editor is a bit small

 ## Fixed Bugs

-1. I originally wanted to have a dropdown of different seasons on the create a post page and I could only get it to accept a integer value witch was not working correctly so instead opted to use a text field
+1. I originally wanted to have a dropdown of different seasons on the create a post page and I could only get it to accept a integer value which was not working correctly so instead opted to use a text field
-2. At first i used a text fields for the create a post form but the text field did not alow for any paragraphs or spacing the text did not look pleasing at all, i then used summernote editors instead
+2. At first i used a text fields for the create a post form but the text field did not allow for any paragraphs or spacing the text did not look appealing at all, i then used summernote editors instead
 3. The summernote editors in the create a post would be adaptive to smaller devices after a lot of research I figured out that I could customize summernote editor in the settings.py file
 4. Other bugs are minor spacing of buttons and layouts that had been fixed